Hinukh people: Religion

 The Hinukh people are overwhelmingly Sunni Muslims.
-They converted to Islam possibly in the late 18th century, through the mountain guides from the Free Community of Gidatl and Khunzakh and the Bezhta people who were already Muslims.
+They converted to Islam possibly in the late 18th century, through the mountain guides from the Free Community of Gidatl and Khunzakh and the Bezhta people, who were already Muslims.

 Language

 The Hinukh language is a Northeast Caucasian language of the Tsezic subgroup.
 Beside their native Hinukh language, many also speak Avar, Tsez, Russian and often also other languages of the region.

 The first information about Archi language was in a letter from Peter von Uslar to Franz Anton Schiefner dated 1865, where he writes about a special language in Inukho aul (i.e. Hinukh).
-The first written material about Hinukh language was a list of 16 words with their counterparts in Tsez language, given by the Belorussian ethnographer and folklorist Aleksandr Serzhputovkiy in his work about the Tsez people in 1916.
+The first written material about Hinukh language was a list of 16 words with their counterparts in Tsez language, given by the Belarusian ethnographer and folklorist Aleksandr Serzhputovkiy in his work about the Tsez people in 1916.

 Linguist Nicholas Marr classified Hinukh language as an independent language, but erroneously described it as a language "between Avar and Dido languages".
 It was classified as a dialect of the Tsez language by the linguists D.S.
 Imnaishvili and E.S.
 Lomtadze.

 The Hinukh people and Hinukh language were not in the list of the ethnic groups and languages of Dagestan for a long time.
 They appeared only in the second edition of the Great Soviet Encyclopedia.